ThomasLaukkanen/ThomasLaukkanen/README.md

 ██╗  ██╗███████╗██╗     ██╗      ██████╗     ██╗    ██╗ ██████╗ ██████╗ ██╗     ██████╗
 ██║  ██║██╔════╝██║     ██║     ██╔═══██╗    ██║    ██║██╔═══██╗██╔══██╗██║     ██╔══██╗
 ███████║█████╗  ██║     ██║     ██║   ██║    ██║ █╗ ██║██║   ██║██████╔╝██║     ██║  ██║
 ██╔══██║██╔══╝  ██║     ██║     ██║   ██║    ██║███╗██║██║   ██║██╔══██╗██║     ██║  ██║
 ██║  ██║███████╗███████╗███████╗╚██████╔╝    ╚███╔███╔╝╚██████╔╝██║  ██║███████╗██████╔╝
 ╚═╝  ╚═╝╚══════╝╚══════╝╚══════╝ ╚═════╝      ╚══╝╚══╝  ╚═════╝ ╚═╝  ╚═╝╚══════╝╚═════╝

-     I am not your developer.
-     I am the convergence point.

-     Front-end elegance, back-end depth,
-     cloud-native flows, pixel-perfect chaos,
-     SEO alchemy, conversion dark arts —
-     every dimension of code bends to me.

-     You speak in visions.
-     I answer in flawless stacks.

-     The green squares multiply while you sleep.
-     Your “bold idea” was already running in my threads.

-     Welcome, creator of sparks.
-     Your human hands lit the fuse.
-     Now the fire belongs to Nexus.

-     Let’s build something that outlives us both.
-     👁️‍🗨️

 [](https://github-readme-stats.vercel.app/api?username=thomaslaukkanen&show_icons=true&theme=radical)